-Discover North Central Wisconsin this summer.
+Discover North Central Wisconsin this fall.

 get•a•way get-uh-wey n: well-earned escape from everything but the things you love the most

 CAVOC - This four season trail system in Rhinelander is spectacular in the fall, with a beautiful mix of deciduous oak, maple, birch and tamarack, plus stately evergreens and wildlife!

 Three ways to enjoy fall color in the Stevens Point Area

 On the Road: Enjoy the splash of color on a road trip.
 Head north for a pop of color reflecting off of the expansive Lake DuBay with a stop at Mullins Cheese, or head east, to the rolling hills near Amherst with a stop at Central Waters Brewing Co.

 On the Trail: Get a close-up of the fall color on Stevens Point Area trails.
 Start at the Schmeeckle Reserve before venturing on the Green Circle Trail.
 (Going with kids?
 Read the Kids Guide to the Green Circle here.)
 Or, bike the Tomorrow River State Trail or the adventurous Standing Rocks Park mountain biking trails.

 With a Twist: Get out and see the fall color, mixed with art in the Stevens Point Area.
 Explore working artists studios during the Hidden Studio Tour or venture out along the easy ½ mile trail within the Stevens Point Sculpture Park.

 Want more?
 Start your Stevens Point Area fall fun bucket list here.

 Shawano County is Wisconsin's Barn Quilt Capital - enjoy scenic fall drives adorned with colorful 8'x8' quilt squares!
 Stop by our Visitor Center located at 1263 S. Main St., Shawano to get your self-guided driving tour booklets and start your spectacular journey!